HOW-TO GUIDES

 Print this Chapter

-A butt joint (also known as a butt seam) refers to where two deck boards meet end to end over a single joist.
 Traditionally, installing a butt joint requires extra blocking and four fasteners for a secure connection.
-Not only do these extra steps add time to your project, but they also add to your material costs, especially if your project requires a large number of butt joints.
+These extra steps add time to your project and add to your material costs, especially if your project requires a large number of butt joints.
 Often, proper care is not taken to ensure butt joints are installed correctly, which can result in boards lifting up over time, detracting from the look of the deck and creating a safety hazard.

 The Trex Hideaway Butt Joint Clip is uniquely designed for installing butt joints and offers innovations to reduce the labor and materials needed to fasten a butt joint securely.
-With extra long "wings" to engage the grooved edge of the deck boards, only one Butt Joint Clip is required per side.
-Plus, the clip's "shoulders" provide additional support, eliminating the need for extra blocking.
-Now that you know how the clip works, let's dive into how to install a butt joint with the Trex Hideaway Butt Joint Clip.
+Each butt joint clip features an extra long center connection piece, also known as its "wings," to engage the grooved edge of the deck boards.
+This means only one Butt Joint Clip is required per side.
+Plus, the clip extends out on either side of your joist, using "shoulders" to provide additional support, eliminating the need for extra blocking.

 Step 1: Place the First Clip